MitchellTesla/timechain/README.md

 for quick access use the livebitcoindata.com link under the About section.

-This repository is for testing purposes and is set up as an example for other cryptocurrencies
+This repository is for reference purposes and is set up as an example for other cryptocurrencies

 Apache License